Xilorole/raptgen/README.md

 pipenv install
 ```

-You also need to install `cairo` library to generate profile hmm image.
+The install time was about 10 minutes on MacbookPro 2020 Core i5 16G.
+You may also need to install `cairo` library to generate profile hmm image.
 For mac OS X, it can be installed by `brew install cairo && brew install pango`.
 For Ubuntu `sudo apt-get install -y libcairo2` would work.

 ## Quickstart